 - On the ribbon, on the Fields tab, in the Changes group, click Save.

 The field is saved.
 Next, you'll create an expression to calculate it.

 - Close the Fields: WarsawBookstoreSite_Enrich view.
 In the attribute table, scroll to the right until you can see the Potential Book Revenue field.
 Right-click the field heading and choose Calculate Field.

-The Geoprocessing pane appears, displaying the Calculate Field tool.
-You'll calculate the field using an expression that subtracts population aged 0 through 14 from the total population, and then multiples the result by per capita spending on books.
+The Calculate Field tool appears in a floating window.
+You'll calculate the field using an expression that subtracts population aged 0 through 14 from the total population, and then multiplies the result by per capita spending on books.

-- In the Geoprocessing pane, for P_revBooks =, copy and paste the following formula:
+- At the bottom of the Calculate Field tool, for P_revBooks =, copy and paste the following formula:

 (!populationtotals_totpop_cy! - !F15yearincrements_page01_cy!) * !spending_cspc17_cy!